Recurrent neural network wave functions for Rydberg atom arrays on kagome lattice: Methods

 To reach the ground state of the Rydberg atoms array Hamiltonian on the kagome lattice, we minimize the energy expectation value $E_{\bm{\theta}} = \bra{\Psi_{\bm{\theta}}} \hat{H}\ket{\Psi_{\bm{\theta}}}$ using the Variational Monte Carlo (VMC) scheme~\cite{becca_sorella_2017} (see Appendix~\ref{app:VMC}).
 Due to the frustrated nature of the kagome lattice which can induce local minima in the VMC scheme, we leverage annealing with thermal-like fluctuations to mitigate local minima.
 This technique has been suggested and implemented in Refs.~\cite{roth2020iterative, VNA2021, RNN_Symmetry_Annealing, Roth2022,RNNOpt2023,RNN_topological_order}.
 In this case, we obtain a free-energy like cost function, defined as

 where $F_{\bm{\theta}}$ is a variational pseudo Free energy and $S_{\rm classical}$ is the classical Shannon entropy:

 The previous sum goes over all classical Rydberg configurations $\{\bm{\sigma}\}$ in the computational $z$-basis.
 Note that $S_{\rm classical}$ is a pseudo-entropy that can be efficiently estimated using our RNN wave function as opposed to the quantum von Neumann entropy.
 Additionally, $T(n)$ is a pseudo-temperature that is annealed from some initial value $T_0$ to zero as follows: $T(n) = T_0 (1-n/N_{\rm a})$ where $n \in [ 0, N_{\rm a} ]$ and $N_{\rm a}$ is the total number of annealing steps.
+We note that for each annealing step, we train our RNN for $5$ training steps.
 We present more details about the hyperparameters of our training scheme in Appendix.~\ref{app:hyperparams}.